Debbiepimpo/Milestone3/README.md

 * Test that when there are no recipes left the " next page" button is not displayed
 * Test that when there are no previous recipes to display left the "previous page" button is not displayed

-### Bugs
+### Debbuging
-Most of the bugs I encountered while developing this site, had to be realted with "My Favourites Recipes", how I stored them and how to reflect them with an icon.
+Most of the bugs I found while developing this site, had to be realted with "My Favourites Recipes", how I stored them and how to reflect if the recipes were stored as favourites them with an icon.

   Initially, when a User saved a recipe, that recipe wasn't store properly at mongoDB.
 When I fixed the issue about stored the recipe on favourites,the icon didn't fill.
 This was important to  display when the user add a recipe to favourites.